devgomesai/Superior-Agent/README.md

 ### Interactive Web Interface

-The application includes a web interface that can be accessed at `http://127.0.0.1:8000` when running in API mode.
-The web interface provides a user-friendly form to enter stock queries and view the analysis results in real-time.
+The application includes a web interface accessible at `http://127.0.0.1:8000` when running in API mode.
+The interface features:

+- A stock query input form to enter analysis requests
+- Real-time display of the agent workflow and responses
+- Download section to access previously generated reports
+- Refresh functionality to update the list of available reports
+- Syntax-highlighted JSON response viewer

 ## 📊 Multi-Agent Workflow

 The system follows this workflow:

-1. **Supervisor** receives the analysis query and coordinates the workflow
+1. **Financial Manager Agent** (supervisor) receives the analysis query and coordinates the workflow
-2. **Web Search Expert** uses Perplexity API to gather market news and trends
+2. **Web Search Agent** uses Perplexity API to gather market news and trends
-3. **Finance Analyst** fetches live stock prices, performance metrics, and financial data
+3. **Yahoo Finance Agent** fetches live stock prices, performance metrics, and financial data
-4. **Report Generator** compiles all gathered information into a professional report
+4. **Report Generator Agent** compiles all gathered information into a professional report
 5. **Reports** are saved as markdown files in the `output/` directory

 ## 📁 Output Examples